ICILS 2018 is a study of how young people have developed computer and information...

 TIMSS 2015 was initiated in February 2013 at the first national research coordinators meeting.
 Framework and instrument development work were carried out in 2013.
 The field test was conducted in March–April 2014.
-The data collection for the main survey will be carried out in September–December 2014 (southern hemisphere countries) and March–June 2015 (northern hemisphere countries).
-The international reports will be released in December 2016, followed by the international database and user guide in February 2017.
+The data collection for the main survey will be carried out in October–December 2014 (southern hemisphere countries) and March–June 2015 (northern hemisphere countries).
+The international reports will be released on the 29 November 2016, followed by the international database and user guide in February 2017.

 TIMSS 2015 is coordinated by the TIMSS & PIRLS International Study Center at Boston College, United States.
 Other members of the TIMSS 2015 consortium are the IEA Secretariat, the IEA Data Processing and Research Center, Statistics Canada, and the Educational Testing Service.
 The study co-directors are Dr Michael Martin and Dr Ina Mullis.
 As in all IEA studies, the international coordination will be carried out in cooperation with the national research coordinators of participating countries.

 The TIMSS 2015 projects are funded by IEA and fees from participating countries, with support from the National Center for Education Statistics of the United States Department of Education.